dynatrace-oss/opentelemetry-metric-go/README.md

 #### Default Labels/Dimensions

 The `DefaultDimensions` field can be used to optionally specify a list of key/value pairs, which will be added as additional labels/dimensions to all data points.

+## OneAgent Metadata Enrichment

+If running on a host with a running OneAgent, the exporter will export metadata collected by the OneAgent to the Dynatrace endpoint.
+This typically consists of the Dynatrace host ID and process group ID.
+If no Dynatrace API endpoint is set, the default exporter endpoint will be the OneAgent endpoint, and this option will be set automatically.
+Therefore, if no endpoint is specified, a OneAgent is assumed to be running and exported to, including metadata.

+Due to implementation details of the Go runtime and the OneAgent, it is currently not possible to read metadata on Unix/Linux systems, therefore OneAgent enrichment for Go only functions on Windows hosts at this time.